erichVK5/erichVK5-air-quality-monitor-v2/README.md

 This leaves multiple pins free on the Arduino Nano if code customisation is needed, such as for on/off signals for fans or building ventilation systems.
 Spare pins on the arduino nano have been broken out to pads, to allow wiring to other actuators, sensors or switches.

-The PCB also has a footprint to allow the use of a MAX31855 thermocouple, if builders are keen to experiment with temperature measurement, display and control of various hot processes.
+The v2 PCB also has a footprint to allow the use of a MAX31855 thermocouple, if builders are keen to experiment with temperature measurement, display and control of various hot processes.

+The pins for the MAX31855 thermocouple supply most of the needed connections for an SPI driven display, such as commonly available MAX7219 LED matrices.
+The example build shown above uses an 8x32 MAX7219 LED matrix instead of the TM1637, connected to GND, 5v, SCK, and D9 for CS on the MAX31855 header, and MOSI (accessed on the RTC/SD board header).

+A simple code example has been provided which provides some of the functionality of the TM1637 build with an MAX7219 LED Matrix based build, along with code to read A0-A3 connected button presses to adjust the time if required.
+The main differences are that it does not stream results to serial, display of tvoc has not been implemented, and it does not log data to the SD card.

-The PCB also has pads to connect external Vin to the Arduino Nano.
+The v2 PCB also has pads to connect external Vin to the Arduino Nano.
 Builders must ensure that the overall power demands of their display and assembled unit will fall within that which can be provided by the Arduino Nano voltage regulator.

-ALternatively, there is a footprint for a connector for provision of an external 5V supply to the 5V rail (instead of relying on USB for power) that feeds the peripherals and Arduino Nano 5V pin, BUT(!)... although a standard Arduino Nano can be powered via the 5V pin from an external source without backfeeding the voltage down the USB cable to the host, an Arduino Nano Every will apparently allow the power supplied via the 5V pin to go up the USB cable to a host, if connected.
+ALternatively, there is also footprint provided on the v2 PCB for a connector for provision of an external 5V supply to the 5V rail (instead of relying on USB for power) that feeds the peripherals and Arduino Nano 5V pin, BUT(!)... although a standard Arduino Nano can be powered via the 5V pin from an external source without backfeeding the voltage down the USB cable to the host, an Arduino Nano Every will apparently allow the power supplied via the 5V pin to go up the USB cable to a host, if connected.